-- 7. The pending subdivision application's (SUB-16-001647) final plat map shall meet all the requirements of the Hawai'i County Zoning Code and the Subdivision Code that are not covered by this variance.
-This will include 10-foot wide future road widening setbacks on all lots fronting the Santos Lane r-o-w. - 8.
-The subdivider, owner(s), their assigns or successors shall pay any outstanding real property taxes and comply with all other applicable State statutes and County ordinances pertaining to building improvements and land use.
+- 6. No condominium property regime will be allowed, nor will an 'Ohana Dwelling Unit be permitted or allowed. - 7.
+In the event that the County notifies the owner(s) of the lot(s) created that the County water system has been upgraded or an improvement district initiated to enable service to the lots, the owner(s) of the lots shall participate in such improvement district or shall pay their prorata share of the upgrade of the roadway. - 8.
+The pending subdivision application's (SUB-19-001902) final plat map shall meet all the requirements of the Hawai'i County Zoning Code and the Subdivision Code that are not covered by this variance. - 9.
+The subdivider, owner(s), their assigns or successors shall pay any outstanding real property taxes and comply with all other applicable State statutes and County ordinances pertaining to building improvements, land use and the public's health, safety and welfare.